 Starvation and malnutrition subject your body to both stress as well as potential potassium and vitamin D deficiencies.
 Your blood pressure is likely to increase as a result of these factors.
-A study featured in a 2004 issue of the “Nephron Clinical Practice” found that blood pressure increased in malnourished children, including those who recovered from malnutrition six years later.
+A study featured in a 2004 issue of the "Nephron Clinical Practice" found that blood pressure increased in malnourished children, including those who recovered from malnutrition six years later.
 The study involved 172 impoverished children that were over the age of 2.
-Out of the 172 children who participated, 91 suffered from malnutrition, 20 had recovered from malnutrition and the remaining 61 were not malnourished.
+Out of the 172 children who participated, 91 had malnutrition, 20 had recovered from malnutrition and the remaining 61 were not malnourished.
 Blood pressure readings were taken from two of the three groups and compared against those of the group that was not malnourished.
 The results of the study found that both groups had blood pressure readings that were as much as 29 mmHg higher than the blood pressure readings of the control group.
 The findings support the assertion that starvation elevates blood pressure.

 Childhood Starvation Effect on Adult Blood Pressure